-- LPR of VET subjects, government-funded hours - · LPR of VET subjects, private-funded hours - · Aboriginal LPR of VET subjects - Total LPR of VET subjects For a comparison by Indigenous status, see the Indigenous Status Comparison, Social Health Atlas.
+- LPR of VET subjects, government-funded hours - LPR of VET subjects, private-funded hours - Aboriginal LPR of VET subjects - Total LPR of VET subjects For a comparison by Indigenous status, see the Indigenous Status Comparison, Social Health Atlas.
 Source: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2020.
-School leavers enrolled in higher education, 2019 - by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Indicator detail: The data comprise school leavers who were identified as enrolled at an Australian university at 31 March 2019.
-'School leavers' are students who attained an Australian Year 12 qualification in 2018 in any State/ Territory through the completion of one or more Year 12 courses; may include (unless noted otherwise below) adult students, part time students and students doing one or more subjects to improve their overall score (repeating students).
-The Estimated Resident Population is the population aged of 17 years in 2019, as this is the age of the majority of Year 12 students at 30 June 2019.
-As age data at the small geographical area level are n available by single years, the number at age 17 was estimated from the number in the five-year age group 15 to 19 years.
+School leavers enrolled in higher education, 2021 by PHA, LGA, PHN, Quintiles, Quintiles within PHNs, Remoteness Indicator detail: The data comprise school leavers who were identified as enrolled at an Australian university at 31 March 2021.
+'School leavers' are students who attained an Australian Year 12 qualification in 2020 in any State/ Territory through the completion of one or more Year 12 courses; may include adult students, part time students and students doing one or more subjects to improve their overall score (repeating students).
+The Estimated Resident Population is the population aged of 17 years in 2020, as this is the age of the majority of Year 12 students at 30 June 2020.
+As ERPs are not available by single year at the PHA level, the number at age 17 was estimated from their proportion in the five-year age group 15 to 19 years at the 2021 Census.
 Data have been provided by individual State and Territory tertiary admission centres.
-As these data were collected from each State and Territory, they may exclude people who live in one State/Territory and were enrolled in another.
-Variations in data between States:
+As such, they may exclude people who live in one State/Territory and were enrolled in another.
+Direct enrolments to universities were not included in the data collected.
+Currently, these represent a small proportion of total enrolments, other than in the ACT.
+For example, in 2020, there were 3,858 direct offers from universities compared with 65,818 enrolments in the data published here for 2021.
+An indication of these numbers can be found at University applications and offers; please limit table to 'Current Year 12'.
+Additional notes: